 A popular topic among landowners is how to create meadows, pollinator habitat, or just how to stop mowing grass.
 We can provide guidance on converting lawns to meadows or creating edge habitat near a woodland or around a hay or crop field.
-There are many practices you can implement to improve habitat in open areas.
+There are many practices you as asters and goldenrods appear, and a big uptick in butterflies and wildlife.
+I left a small patch of grass unmowed where I was creating a pollinator garden, just to see what would happen and was immediately rewarded with blue bellflowers and pink mallows.
+I added can implement to improve habitat in open areas.